Weidmuller Terminal Blocks in Fullerton, CA

 1059000000 WEW 35/1 End Plate

-The Weidmuller 1059000000 WEW 35/1 end plate is a terminal strip accessory used with compatible terminal block assemblies to finish and protect the end position.
-ELS can also help with the related 1061200000 WEW 35/2 end plate when that part better matches the panel design.
+The Weidmuller 1059000000 WEW 35/1 end plate is used with compatible terminal block assemblies to help complete and protect the end of a terminal strip.
+ELS can also help source the related 1061200000 WEW 35/2 end plate when the panel layout calls for a different matching accessory.

 Weidmuller 1521680000 PE terminal push-in